caomincan/HuffmanCodeTree/README.md

 $ Document -r [filename.txt]

 This command will decompress the file according to key.txt.
-If there is no key.txt, it does nothing.
+If there is no key.txt, it does nothing.The output file will named as "refilename.txt" IMPORTANT: the file name is the original file name except key words "compressed". e.g you want to decompress [compresseddream.txt], the command should be $ Document -r dream.txt